herrera-ignacio/oopnotes/README.md

 Agile efforts often end at the transition phase from development to operations.
 The delivery of software is covered by DevOps (i.e lean practices for shipping the software to production and making it available to end users).

 DevOps provides patterns to foster collaboation among project stakeholders and user processes, as well as tools to streamline the software delivery process and reduce the overall cycle time.
+# DevOps - Traditional team settings
+In tradititional team settings, the term _development_ describes the programmers in the team.
+Testers and QA are often dedicated project roles whose activities start after the programmers have finished their work. _Operations_ contains database, system, network, and other types of administrators who set up and maintain the server and systems.
+The operations groups essentialy accompanies and accounts for the "last mile" in the delivery process.

+In worst case, waterfall-like scenario, programmers code the application that is tested by testers afterward.
+QA performs down-streamed quality assurance afterward.
+The walls (in the form of organizational or process borders) between different groups prevent close collaboration.

+ ## Attributes

+* Hero Cult
+* Emphasis on titles
+* Shadow responsabilities
+* Favor a plan over planning

+ #### Hero Cult

+> Team is nothing, individuals are kings.

+Consider a programmer who fails to document his work adequately and delivers low-quality software that requires adjustments and bug fixes that can only be performed by the hero creator because he did not document or share his knowledge, decisions, and project experience with the team.

+ #### Emphasis on Titles

+Everyone in the team plays a role.
+One person is a only a developer and other a senior developer.
+Often, the primary factor behind a promotion is the duration of the person's membership in the company and not its technical or soft skills.

+ #### Shadow responsabilities

+People persue other activities that are not part of their responsabilities simply to protect their turf and ensure their influence or to indulge their 'pet projects'.

+ #### Favor a plan over planning

+Everything is planned, but the activity of planning is seldom performed.
+Planning (ie, adjusting the original plan) is a rare activity.

+ ## Cultural Barriers

+* Separate teams
+* No common language
+* Fear

+ #### Separate teams

+You'll have separated or loosely coupled working groups.
+Unfortunally a collection of great teams is not a replacement for one team that pursues a unified and shared project goal.

+ #### No common language

+Specialized teams and project roles prefer to use the language that is most comfortable for them, instead of a shared language that the whole project understands or even better, one that is also understood by the user and customer.
+As result, misunderstandings occur.

+ #### Fear

+What others do is bad, and any activities by other people that could impact one's own type of work or activity are confronted with skepticism.
+Perciving shared goals and knowledge as risky will lead to fear on all sides, especially fear of losing power, influence, and reputation.
 # DevOps - Agile team settings
 The Agile movement addressed the pains of suboptimal collaboration and divergent goals.